-Sylvia D. Lucas is a freelance writer and a believer in following bliss, as long as it's not at the expense of others.
+Sylvia D. Lucas is a freelance writer and a believer in the following of bliss, as long as it’s not at the expense of others.

-Tell us a bit of your earlier years
+Tell us a bit about your earlier years

 In my earlier years (and because I’m only in my late-thirties, I think of “early” as “teens” and “formative years”), I was in love with love.